photo/documentation/docs/faq/ProAccounts.markdown

 * Switch where you store your photos as many times as you wish
 * Give multiple users access on your account without giving them your password
 * Top level domain support at yourdomain.com

+These features are now available with our current plans.

 ## Do you store users' credit card info?
 No, we don't.
 Your credit card info doesn't go through our servers at all, instead traveling securely from your server to our payment processor's.